molmod/tamkin/doc/tutorial/getting_started.rst

 the output is written to an output file, again with a (hopefully) fixed grammar and syntax.

-In our vision this conventional approach is frustrating and hampers the creativity of the researcher.
-It troubles the implementation new methods on top of existing algorithms and the use existing implementations in a different way than it was originally envisioned by the developer.
-TAMkin is designed to surmount these weaknesses and gives its users more power and flexibility when solving physico-chemical research questions.
+In our vision, this conventional approach is frustrating and hampers the creativity of the researcher.
+It troubles the implementation of new methods on top of existing algorithms and it disables the use of existing implementations in a different way than it was originally envisioned by the developer.
+TAMkin is designed to overcome these weaknesses and gives its users more power and flexibility when solving physico-chemical research questions.

 The big difference is that TAMkin is a `software library` instead of a `program`.
 It is entirely written in Python, which makes it easy to use: one